shelby1884/Major-Project-Adan/README.md

+Actual Source code is in zip file.....

+Read the following instructions carefully.

 # Major-Project-Adan
 A responsive e-commerce platform using HTML, CSS, JavaScript, Tailwind CSS, React.js, Redux Toolkit, Formik, and Yup.
 The platform should include a landing page, product listings, detailed product pages, a shopping cart, a multi-step checkout process,